 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.

-It’s best to have an Operating Agreement, even if you are the only Member of your Oregon LLC (a Single-Member LLC).
+It’s best to have a written Operating Agreement, even if you are the sole Member of your Oregon LLC (a Single-Member LLC).

 If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.

-No, you don’t have to send your Operating Agreement to the Oregon Secretary of State, or any other government agency.
+No, you don’t have to send your Operating Agreement to the Oregon Secretary of State, Registered Agents, or any other government agency.
+(That’s why there is no “filing fee” for an Operating Agreement.)

 The Operating Agreement is a legally binding document upon the LLC Members because of the Members’ signatures.
 It doesn’t need a government stamp of approval.